murilolh/end2end/source/about.md

 I'v always wanted to live and work abroad, and Canada was my country of choice, as it will be both a great life and professional experience.
 In 2017 I started a process to be a Canadian Permanent Resident, which I was concluded in 2018 when I arrived in Toronto, a growing IT market.

-For more information about my professional career your can refer to my Linkedin and Github pages below.
+For more information about my professional career your can refer to my [Linkedin](https://linkedin.com/in/murilolh) and [Github](https://github.com/murilolh) pages.